 Instructions are rather simple.
 All you have to do is glue it together.

 On a more detailed note it may be helpful to cover your wreath from with a brown cloth.
 I found at times the form is still visible after glueing such tiny thing onto it.
 It is a bit disappointing when your are done it looks amateur.
-So I often do that, And old t-shirt works good.
-Also some sort of ribbon is a good choice and easier to adjust on the round form ans you just have to wrap it around.
+So I often do that, an old t-shirt works well.
+Also some sort of ribbon is a good choice and easier to adjust on the round form and you just have to wrap it around.
 Once you have wrapped it you start glueing.

 Also sometimes it is a good idea to indicate where you want to place the candles while working.
-Depending on your candle fixtures the might otherwise be a bit uneven.
-Here with the hats I left a time hole so the holders could snuggle in.
+Depending on your candle fixtures it might otherwise be a bit uneven.
+Here with the hats I left a tiny hole so the holders could snuggle in.

 If you make your own version of this wreath this modern natural wreath with acorn hats I would love to see it.
 Feel free to comment here or tag me on Instagram @craftaliciousme.